What's the Best Type of Fence for Gardens?

 Each type has its pros and cons; weigh them up to decide which is best for you.

-Wood offers a traditional look for your property’s driveway; you can match your wooden gates to any existing fencing around your property, but they look good with hedging, too.
+Wood offers a traditional look for your property’s entrance; you can match wooden driveway gates to any existing fencing around your property, but they look good with hedging, too.
 Choose from various softwood and hardwood timbers, including: oak, redwood and iroko.
 Hardwoods will be more expensive.

 Metal gates can be used for residential purposes if additional strength and security is required, but are also commonly used for commercial properties.
 Higher-end budgets can choose from a range of very attractive and decorative metal gates, but while lower budgets will give you a practical and secure option, you may need to compromise on style.